reliablerascal/fl-legislation-etl/README.md

 <br><br>
 ## Running the ETL Script
 The following instructions describe the process of running the ETL scripts.
-If it's useful, I may develop a simple SQLite and/or folder-of-csvs exports to facilitate app development without relying on our Postgres database.
+I hope to develop a SQLite and folder-of-csvs exports to facilitate app development for those who don't want to interact with our Postgres database.

 To run these scripts, you'll need to know two passwords:
 * password for the Postgres database